THE BOUTIQUE

 VOLUNTEER DAY:

-If interested, please email Greta Guarton: gguarton@addressthehomeless.org indicating names and ages of all volunteers (adults 18+ may just indicate they are adults, children's ages are required), times volunteers expect to participate (please give time range), and contact phone number.
-Please bring your email confirmation of the reservation at the day of the event.
+• If interested, please email Bailey Riekkinen: briekkinen@addressthehomeless.org indicating names and ages of all volunteers (adults 18+ may just indicate they are adults, children's ages are required), times volunteers expect to participate (please give time range), and contact phone number.

 COMMUNITY